 North Carolina Museum of Natural Sciences always offers free admission, but you might not be aware of the free events, beyond the exhibits, that it offers.
 You can view all their events here.
 Some are free and some have fees associated with them.
-Here are a few upcoming free events.
-Make sure to check the location.
-Also, click on the links for more details, including age ranges and registration information.
+Here are a few upcoming free and cheap events.

 NATURE PLAY DAYS

 Come out and play!
 The Nature PlaySpace will be stocked with extra special materials and supplies and a Museum play facilitator will be present to help you play your way.
 Supplies may vary from week to week, but include fun things like fort-building equipment, puppets and costumes, bubbles, paint, giant blocks, and more.

 This is an informal, drop in event.
 Staff and supplies will be available from 10:00-12:00.
 Come dressed for the weather and ready to get messy!
 Everyone is welcome at the Nature PlaySpace, but it has been designed especially for kids 7 and younger.

 Scientists use coded bands to tell individual birds apart and track their movements.
 Bird banding sessions involve catching birds in nets, placing a metal bracelet on a leg, and recording some information about the health and status of the bird before releasing it back into its habitat.
 Join us at Prairie Ridge to observe how banding works for tiny hummingbirds.
 We’ll have hummingbird banding expert Susan Campbell on hand to demonstrate how hummingbirds are captured, banded, and processed before release.
 Get an up-close look at some of our most energetic and charismatic birds!

 This program will take place entirely outdoors.
 Wear closed-toed shoes and be prepared for the weather.
 A water bottle and long pants are recommended.